-And the second consideration, he continued, are "clearly the efficiencies of sales per square foot that we should be capable of getting out of a 20,000-square-foot locations."
+And the second consideration, he continued, is “clearly the efficiencies of sales per square foot that we should be capable of getting out of a 20,000-square-foot locations.”

 Big Lots already has several smaller store formats in California, Florida and Texas – all “high volume and high sales per square foot.”
 They were part of the retailer’s acquisition of Pick ‘N Save in 1998 and 1999.

 “So clearly we’d love to be doing a lot more than $160 per square foot,” Fishman said.
 “Those stores are doing $200 and $225 per square foot.
 In the right locations, that is another opportunity.”

 Big Lots’ advantage in terms of its store prototype and format, he said, is that “we don’t have to be -- we don’t have to be 30,000 or 20,000 or 25,000 square feet.
 If a location is right and there is a strong enough economic customer base within a three- to five-mile radius around that store, it presents a great opportunity for us.”